cloudfour/hideShowPassword/README.md

 Because life's too short to waste time re-typing passwords.

 This plugin lets you easily hide and reveal the contents of a password input field.
-It's based on a mobile design pattern documented [in this post by Luke Wroblewski](http://www.lukew.com/ff/entry.asp?1653).
+It's based on a mobile design pattern documented [in this post by Luke Wroblewski](http://www.lukew.com/ff/entry.asp?1653) and seen in apps like [Polar](http://www.polarb.com/).

 * [Explanatory blog post]()
 * [Check out a demo]()